Learn-Write-Repeat/Web-Development/RanitaSaha_BasicStylingCSS_Code.md

 # :computer:The Basic Styling of CSS :computer:

-- ## Case 1 :pushpin:
-The Basic Styling of CSS :pencil2:
+- ## The Basic Styling of CSS :pushpin:

 ``` html
 <!DOCTYPE html>